Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-5.md

     </details>

 7. Which of the following are types of AWS Identity and Access Management (IAM) identities?
 (Choose TWO)
-    - A. AWS Resource Groups.
+    - A. AWS Resource Groups. [way to organize and manage AWS resources]
-    - B. IAM Policies.
+    - B. IAM Policies.[Define permissions, but they are attached to identities (users, groups, roles)]
     - C. IAM Roles.
     - D. IAM Users.
     - E. AWS Organizations.